figredos/flutter/TEXT_FILES/WIDGETS/catalog/structural_layout.md

 The ListView widget is a scrollable list of widgets arranged linearly.
 It allows the creation of a scrolling list of widgets, where each item in the list is represented by a widget.
 The 'ListView' is a versatile and commonly used widget for displaying a collection of items that can be scrolled vertically or horizontally.

 One of the great benefits of using ListView is that it uses *Lazy View*.
 In other words, only the widgets that are currently visible on the screen are rendered, improving performance for large lists.
 One other feature is the *Builder Pattern*, this feature allows the usage of this feature for long lists with the 'ListView.builder' constructor.

+### Dismissible

+In flutter the 'Dismissible' widget is used to make its child widget dismissible by swiping it horizontally.
+It's commonly used in scenarios where you have a list of items, and you want users to be able to swipe an item to trigger some action, such as deletion.